 You know what that means: A new crop of real estate agents is trickling onto the scene.
-Cities like Detroit and Jacksonville are already seeing an influx of new real estate agents as the market rebounds and income rises.
+Real estate agents are in one of the nation's happiest industries and cite many reasons to love their jobs.
+Cities like Detroit and Jacksonville are already seeing an influx of new agents as the market rebounds and income rises.

 Let’s give those folks some pointers, shall we?